Yitzkak/reactjs.org/content/docs/faq-structure.md

 ### Is there a recommended way to structure React projects? {#is-there-a-recommended-way-to-structure-react-projects}

 React doesn't have opinions on how you put files into folders.
-That said there are a few common approaches popular in the ecosystem you may want to consider.
+That said, there are a few common approaches popular in the ecosystem you may want to consider.

 #### Grouping by features or routes {#grouping-by-features-or-routes}